getforma/forma-api/README.md

 - **Stride Length Calculation**: Estimates stride length based on airborne time and runner speed.
 - **Vertical Oscillation Calculation**: Calculates vertical oscillation using filtered acceleration data, accounting for gravitational forces, and using harmonic motion equations.
 - **Cadence Calculation**: Calculates the number of steps per minute by identifying peaks in the reconstructed signal and adjusting for the sampling rate.
+- **Distance Calculation: Uses Haversine (algorithm for finding distance on a spherical object), to calculate the distance run between each datapoint, and adds to the total distance run
+- **Speed calculation: Uses the distance ran divided by time to find the speed in m/s
+- **Pace calculation: Uses the speed to calculate the running pace, in min/km

 ## Math Behind the Calculations